microsoft/finops-toolkit/docs-mslearn/framework/finops-framework.md

 <br>

-## 👥 Stakeholders
+## Stakeholders

 FinOps requires a holistic and cross-functional approach that involves various stakeholders (or personas).
 They have different roles, responsibilities, and perspectives that influence how they use and optimize cloud resources and costs.
 Familiarize yourself with each role and identify the stakeholders within your organization.
 An effective FinOps program requires collaboration across all stakeholders:

 - Core stakeholders:
-  - **Procurement** – Source and purchase necessary resources, negotiate contracts, and managing vendor relationships..
+  - **Procurement** – Source and purchase necessary resources, negotiate contracts, and managing vendor relationships.
   - **Finance** – Accurately budget, forecast, and report on cloud costs.
   - **Leadership** – Apply the strengths of the cloud to maximize business value.
   - **Business owners** – Drives strategic decision-making, budgeting, and understanding the financial impact of operational decisions.